apollo-client

 Both Apollo Client and Graffle provide GraphQL client solutions for JavaScript applications.
 Apollo Client offers a more robust and feature-rich ecosystem, with advanced caching, state management, and a wide range of integrations.
 It's well-suited for large-scale applications with complex data requirements.

 The code comparison shows that Graffle has a simpler setup process, while Apollo Client requires additional configuration for caching.
-This reflects the difference in their approaches, with Apollo Client providing more out-of-the-box features at the cost of increased complexity.
+This reflects the overall philosophy of each library, with Apollo Client providing more out-of-the-box features at the cost of increased complexity.

 The highly customizable and versatile GraphQL client with which you add on features like normalized caching as you grow.